source-foundry/ufodiff/README.md

 The syntax is:

 ```
-ufodiff deltamd [all] [commits:N] <optional UFO filter>
+ufodiff deltamd [all] [commits:[N] | branch:[name]] <optional UFO filter>
 ```

-where `N` is an integer value that represents the number of commits in the git commit history to examine.
+where `N` is an integer value that represents the number of commits in the git commit history to examine and `name` is an existing git branch name for a branch vs. branch comparison.

 Examples: